-Definitions of Postbiotics References Any substance generated through the metabolic processes of probiotics, or any (Tsilingiri & molecule that is released and positively influences the host, either directly or indirectly.
+Definitions of Postbiotics References Any substance generated through the metabolic processes of probiotics or any molecule that (Tsilingiri & is released and positively influences the host, either directly or indirectly.
 Rescigno, 2013) Substances known as soluble factors are produced by living bacteria or are released upon the lysis of these bacteria.
-This category includes enzymes, peptides, teichoic (Aguilar-Toalá et al., acids, muropeptides derived from peptidoglycan, polysaccharides, cell surface proteins, 2018) and organic acids.
-Metabolites produced by microorganisms from food ingredients or microbial constituents, including non-living cells, can support health and well-being when taken in adequate doses.
-(Collado Amores et al., 2019) The metabolites generated by non-living probiotics, influence the biological processes of the host organisms.
-(Collado et al., 2019) Inactive bacterial substances or metabolites generated by probiotic microorganisms that exert beneficial effects on the host or the microbiota.
+This category includes enzymes, peptides, teichoic acids, muropeptides (Aguilar-Toalá et al., 2018) derived from peptidoglycan, polysaccharides, cell surface proteins, and organic acids.
+Metabolites produced by microorganisms from food ingredients or microbial constituents, (Collado Amores et including non-living cells, can support health and well-being when taken in adequate doses. al., 2019) The metabolites generated by non-living probiotics influence the biological processes of the (Collado et al., 2019) host organisms.
+(Conado et al., 2017) Inactive bacterial substances or metabolites generated by probiotic microorganisms that exert (Johnson et al., 2019) beneficial effects on the host or the microbiota.
 (Johnson et al., 2019) Bioactive compounds produced during fermentation can promote overall health.
-(Wegh et al., 2019) The development of inert microorganisms and their elements that are beneficial to the (Salminen et al., host.
-2021)
+(Wegh et al., 2019) The development of inert microorganisms and their elements that are beneficial to the host.
+(Salminen et al., 2021)

 Current definitions of postbiotics do not fully address all relevant questions.
-According to the International Scientific Association of Probiotics and Prebiotics (ISAPP), Postbiotics are preparations made from inactive microorganisms along with their constituents, or solely from those components, which offer health benefits to the host (Salminen et al., 2021).
-In simpler terms, postbiotics consist of whole non-viable microbial entities or cellular fragments, regardless of whether they include health-promoting metabolites.
-It is crucial to note that purified metabolites are not classified as postbiotics (Vinderola, Sanders, & Salminen, 2022).
-However, various physiologically active components derived from microbial cells-such as cell wall fragments, enzymes, and different metabolites-can enhance the complexity and effectiveness of postbiotic formulations.
+According to the International Scientific Association of Probiotics and Prebiotics (ISAPP), Postbiotics preparations made from inactive microorganisms along with their constituents or solely from those components that offer health benefits to the host (Salminen et al., 2021).
+In simpler terms, postbiotics consist of whole, non-viable microbial entities or cellular fragments, regardless of health-promoting whether they include metabolites.
+It is crucial to note that purified metabolites are not classified as postbiotics However, various (Vinderola et al., 2022). physiologically active components derived from microbial cells-such as cell wall fragments, enzymes, and different metabolites-can enhance the complexity and effectiveness of postbiotic formulations.
 While these components are not strictly necessary for classification as postbiotics, they illustrate the diverse nature of these preparations.
 The ISAPP panel has specified that purified metabolites and isolated cellular components do not qualify as postbiotics.
-Additionally, microbial products like vitamins and organic acids, such as butyric acid and antibiotics, can be collectively categorized as microbe-derived substances when applicable.
-It is also important to recognize that postbiotics are not confined to the gastrointestinal tract; they can offer beneficial effects in other areas of the body, including the skin, respiratory tract, and vagina (Vinderola, Sanders, Salminen, et al., 2022).
+Additionally, microbial products such as vitamins, organic acids (e.g., butyric acid), and antibiotics can be collectively categorized as microbe-derived substances when applicable.
+It is also important to recognize that postbiotics are not confined to the gastrointestinal tract; they can offer beneficial effects in other areas of the body, including the skin, respiratory tract, and vagina (Vinderola, et al., 2022).